GST Amendments Due To Covid19

 - This waiver of late filing fees for delay in filing of return is available with a condition that taxpayer file his Form GSTR-3B by revised dates notified for each of this month.

-- For the purpose of revised due date of filling of Form GSTR-3B taxpayers are divided in three categories i.e.
+- For the purpose of the revised due date of filing of Form GSTR-3B taxpayers are divided in three categories i.e.

 - Category I: Taxpayer having gross aggregate turnover exceeding Rs.5.00 Cr. in preceding financial year